Test of Significance - Part 5 Assessment

 A 5-Part Test (Test of Significance) is required for any Development Application (DA), that may impact a threatened species or ecological community.

-It may be difficult for an Applicant to determine whether their Development Application will require a Test of Significance, subsequently, it may be useful to:
+Most times, it is difficult for an Applicant to determine whether their Development Application will require a Test of Significance, subsequently, it may be useful to:

 1. Contact a qualified and licensed Ecological Consultant to determine whether a Test of Significance might be required (this can be undertaken at no cost over the phone by East Coast Ecology's qualified and licenced ecological consultants), or